PATHOGENIC ORGANISMS – BLOODBORNE

 Data Requirements and Initial Recommendations.

-(1) Provide any water treatment, handing or storage information to include designs, specifications, materials, chemicals used, and processes to the U.S. Army Public Health Command to support a definitive HHA.
+(1) Provide any water treatment, handing or storage information to include designs, specifications, materials, chemicals used, and processes to the Army Public Health Center to support a definitive HHA.

 (2) Provide administrative, design and engineering controls used to prevent occupational exposures to waterborne pathogens.
 For example, clearly labeling all raw water equipment and systems as non-potable to avoid accidental cross-contamination or interchange and control the spread of biological pathogens, or use of personal protective equipment.